opendocsg/slw-judgments-backfill/2001_SGHC_365/report.md

 Mr Wee also relied on another case.
 In para 73 of his written submission, he said:

- In the unreported Civil Court of Appeal No 600018 Wee Soon Kim v The Law Society & Davinder Singh/Hri Kumar [see [2001] 4 SLR 25] the court approving the decision in Subbiah Pillai v Wong Meng Meng [see [2001] 3 SLR 544] held: The proceeding before the IC is to ensure that clearly frivolous complaints should not be allowed to go further.
+ In the unreported Civil Court of Appeal No 600018 Wee Soon Kim v The Law Society & Davinder Singh/Hri Kumar [see <span class="citation">[2001] 4 SLR 25</span>] the court approving the decision in Subbiah Pillai v Wong Meng Meng [see <span class="citation">[2001] 3 SLR 544</span>] held: The proceeding before the IC is to ensure that clearly frivolous complaints should not be allowed to go further.
 But is not the mandate of the IC to come to a firm view as to the merits where there is conflict as to the facts.
 That would be the task of the DC.
 Thus the entire scheme is one where the primary consideration is the protection of the public.
 An adverse decision by a judge in such an OS application does not mean that the solicitors rights are affected: no definitive decision has been taken.
 All it means is that the solicitor must explain formally (with the support of witnesses if any) before the DC.
 [Emphasis is Mr Wees.]

-Mr Wee was citing from parts of [para ]16 and 17 of the judgment in CA 600018/2001 (see [2001] 4 SLR 25) and putting those parts together.
+Mr Wee was citing from parts of [para ]16 and 17 of the judgment in CA 600018/2001 (see <span class="citation">[2001] 4 SLR 25</span>) and putting those parts together.

-However, it must be borne in mind that in CA 600018/2001 (see [2001] 4 SLR 25), the issue was whether the solicitors had a right to intervene and be heard by the High Court hearing an application under s 96 of the LPA.
+However, it must be borne in mind that in CA 600018/2001 (see <span class="citation">[2001] 4 SLR 25</span>), the issue was whether the solicitors had a right to intervene and be heard by the High Court hearing an application under s 96 of the LPA.

 I was of the view that there was nothing in the judgment there that detracted from what the Court of Appeal had said in **_Subbiah Pillai v Wong Meng Meng_** in CA 143/2000.